SaifOsman2193/engr103project/README.md

 # engr103project
 This code is for the Oregon State ENGR103H Spring Final Project

-It is a game that can be played on a CPX board.
+It is a game that is played on a CPX board.
 The code is uploaded through the Arduino IDE.

 This is a reaction-time game in which you are tasked with doing certain things on the CPX board as fast as possible to maximize points.